teamtnt/tntsearch/README.md

 }
 ```

-This pattern will split words using spaces, commas and periods.
+This tokenizer will split words using spaces, commas and periods.

 After you have the tokenizer ready, you should pass it to `TNTIndexer` via `setTokenizer` method.